Adobe Analytics

 What Is Adobe Analytics?

-Adobe Analytics is a digital analytics platform that helps organizations measure user behavior across websites and other digital touchpoints.
+Adobe Analytics is a digital analytics platform that helps organizations measure user behavior across websites, mobile apps, and other digital touchpoints.
 It ingests event data, attributes performance to channels, and provides customizable reporting and segmentation.
-Using the Bulk Data Insertion API (BDIA), MetaRouter delivers server-side events to Adobe as compressed CSV batches aligned to your report suite configuration.
+Using the Bulk Data Insertion API (BDIA), MetaRouter delivers server-side events from both web and app sources as compressed CSV batches aligned to your report suite configuration.

 Product Type: Analytics